ray-project/ray/doc/source/tune/_tutorials/tune-60-seconds.rst

 Trainables
 ----------

-Tune will optimize your training process using the Trainable API.
-Use this API to set up your model and train it.
+Tune will optimize your training process using the :ref:`Trainable API <trainable-docs>`.
+To start, let's try to maximize this objective function:

-There are two types of Trainables - a **function-based API** is for fast prototyping, and **class-based** API that enables checkpointing and pausing.

-Let's maximize this objective function:

 .. code-block:: python

     def objective(x, a, b):
         return a * (x ** 0.5) + b

-Here's an example of specifying the objective function using the Function API:
+Here's an example of specifying the objective function using :ref:`the function-based Trainable API <tune-function-api>`:

 .. code-block:: python